Dark versus blocking states in electronic transport: a Lee-Yang zero analysis of full counting statistics: kinetic equation

 For a perfect dark state, $x=0$, all possible transitions are indicated in Fig.~\ref{fig:sketchdark}.
 Upon neglecting renormalization due to virtual fluctuations, $\omega_\text{L}=\omega_\text{R}=0$, the current can be expressed simply as~\cite{ho_2019}

 where $\rho_\text{st}$ is the vector of the density matrix elements in the steady state, found from ${\cal L}_1 \rho_\text{st}=0$.
-This expression does not depend on $z$ because ${\cal L}\z$ is only linear in $z$.
 In the following, however, we include the renormalization effect, such that the formula for the current becomes more complicated.

 In Fig.~\ref{fig:curr}, we show the current as a function of the phase difference $\Delta \phi$ of the couplings to the left and right lead.